lisbethmarianne/lisbethmarianne.github.io/_posts/2015-11-24-sinatra-members.markdown

 date:   2015-11-24 18:24:49 +0100
 categories: Ruby Sinatra PostgreSQL Heroku
 ---
 This little [Sinatra][sinatra] App was inspired by the [Webapps for Beginners][rubymonstas-webapps] book by the Ruby Monstas.
 I was the first to test this new book and I really loved it.
-Being able to put something out on the word wide web was and still is a really great feeling.
+Being able to put something out on the world wide web was and still is a really great feeling.

 ![sinatra members screenshot](/assets/sinatramembers_2015-11-24.png)